 When I was a little girl, I remember having porcelain figurines in a small cabinet.
 They were mass produced but still adorable.
 I loved them so much and I had totally forgotten about them until someone mentioned it.
 I remember painting a little small wooden shelf, it was house shaped.
 I painted it a bright purple and put all my little animals in there.

 My take on porcelain animal figurines as a contemporary ceramicist is both very different from then, but kind of related too.
 I loved animal families so much, for a bunch of reasons they were my favorite.
 And they still are today.
 I created a series of moms and kids as porcelain animals that are directly connected to the families I collected as a child.
+Feel free to browse the Motherhood collection.

 I’m also an illustrator